https://invisible-island.net/ncurses/man/

 error, or decides that the terminal is unsuitable (hardcopy or

-generic), it discards this information, making it not available to
+generic), it discards this information, making it unavailable to

 applications.

-If setupterm is called repeatedly for the same terminal type, it will
+If setupterm is called repeatedly for the same terminal type, it reuses

-reuse the information.
-It maintains only one copy of a given
+the information.
+It maintains only one copy of a given type's

-terminal's capabilities in memory.
-If it is called for different
+capabilities in memory.
+If called for different types, setupterm

-terminal types, setupterm allocates new storage for each set of
+allocates new storage for each set of terminal capabilities.

-set_curterm sets cur_term to nterm, and makes all of the terminfo
+set_curterm sets cur_term to nterm, making all of the terminfo Boolean,

-Boolean, numeric, and string variables use the values from nterm.
-It
+numeric, and string capabilities use the values from nterm.
+It returns

-del_curterm frees the space pointed to by oterm and makes it available
+del_curterm frees the memory pointed to by oterm, making it available

 for further use.
 If oterm is the same as cur_term, references to any

-of the terminfo Boolean, numeric, and string variables thereafter may
+of the terminfo Boolean, numeric, and string capabilities thereafter

-refer to invalid memory locations until another setupterm has been
+may refer to invalid memory locations until setupterm is called again.

-called after restoring memory to a previous state (for example, when
+restoring program memory to a previous state (for example, when

-the windows and the input and output options are the same as when
+dimensions and the input and output options are the same as when memory

-memory was saved, but the terminal type and baud rate may be different.
+was saved, but the terminal type and line speed may differ.

 Formatting Output